June 10 - June 14, 2026

 - Aquatic Entomology and Fly Fishing: Collecting and observing aquatic insects

-- Fly Fishing on Moving Water: A full-day field trip on the Straight River
+- Fly Fishing on Moving Water: A field trip to a trout stream

 - Phenology of Fly Fishing